-Construction on the $14.9 million project is under way and is expected to continue through late 2022.
+Construction on the $14.9 million project is under way and is expected to continue through late Spring 2022.

 A superstreet is a non-traditional, signalized intersection that can provide more capacity than a traditional intersection.
 Traffic movements in superstreet intersections prohibit side-street (minor cross street) traffic to turn left or go straight through the mainline intersection, much like a Restricted Crossing U-Turn (RCUT).
 Instead, motorists will turn right and do a legal U-turn at a nearby one-way, signalized median crossover to follow their desired path.

 By allowing for a more efficient movement of traffic, superstreets reduce congestion, cut down on delays and limit collision opportunities.
 Typically, a superstreet intersection reduces the total conflict points from 32 to only 14 or 8, depending upon the precise design or style, and these potential conflicts are most often lower in severity than those at a traditional intersection.

 For a full-sized rendering of the image below, click on the attachment (.pdf file) to the right.